Frank W. Wood: World War Two

-During World War Two, Wood created also paintings to commemorate some of the major events of the war that had a naval component for example The Epic of Dunkirk and The Battle of The River Plate.
+During World War Two, Wood created also paintings to commemorate some of the major events of the war that had a naval component for example "The Epic of Dunkirk" and "Graf Spee and the Battle of The River Plate".

 Legacy and death

 Frank Wood was a talented painter of British Royal Navy warships and landscapes.
 With the resurgence of interest in naval pictures in the 1990s, his paintings became and still are highly sought after at auction.
 His attention to detail and ability to capture the spirit of a ship at sea of in port make his paintings unique - this was no doubt partly due to his own naval service.
 His final years were spent in Perthshire and he died at Dochfour, Strathyre in 1953 at the age of 91.
-Many of his paintings are in private collections and others can be found in The National Maritime Museum in Greenwich.
+Many of his paintings are in private collections and others can be found in the National Maritime Museum in Greenwich.